Turntable or Record Player Playing Too Fast or Too Slow – Solutions

 If you have gone through the speed measurement article mentioned at the start of this article then you should have understood the concept of strobe disks.

-Most of the time, the turntable with a pitch control slider has an inbuilt strobe so, if your turntable has an in-built strobe then you are good to go otherwise, you either need to buy a strobe disk or use the RPM measurement app.
+Most of the time, the turntable with a pitch control slider has a built-in strobe so, if your turntable has an in-built strobe then you are good to go otherwise, you either need to buy a strobe disk or use the RPM measurement app.

 Now, coming to the speed adjustment steps, all you need to do is select the speed you want to calibrate and play with the pitch slider while noticing the strobe dots.